-The total discovered gross 2C resource to date is estimated at c.15 TCF across the three blocks, which is enough to underpin a two Train LNG development.
+The total discovered gross 2C resource to date is estimated at >16 TCF across the three blocks, which is enough to underpin a two Train LNG development.
 Further exploration upside remains with additional wells expected to be drilled in 2014 on Block 1 and if successful could provide support for a third Train.

 East Pande is located inboard from Blocks 1-4 and covers a largely unexplored part of the onshore to deepwater Mandawa Sub-basin; the lateral extension of the deepwater Mafia Deep and Rovuma Basins.
 Ophir acquired a 70% operated interest in the block in April 2011 from RAKGas Tanzania, which retains a 30% non-operated interest.

-A 3D seismic survey was acquired in 2012 and a number of prospects have subsequently been matured for drilling and the first exploration well is expected to spud in 2014.
-Whilst the company believes the licence area is primarily prospective for gas, there is potential for oil in the south of the block.
+A 3D seismic survey was acquired in 2012 and a number of prospects have subsequently been matured for drilling and the first exploration well is expected to spud in 2014 on the Tende prospect.
+Whilst the company believes the licence area is primarily prospective for gas, there is potential for liquids in the south of the block.

 Block 7 is located 80km east of Dar es Salaam, on the continental slope of the of the Indian Ocean in water depths ranging from less than 400m to more than 2,500m.
 Ophir acquired its 80% operated interest in Block 7 in February 2012 through the acquisition of Dominion Petroleum Ltd (Dominion).
 Dominion had signed a production sharing agreement with the Government of Tanzania in March 2007, taking a 100% interest in the block, before subsequently farming down a 20% interest to Mubadala Petroleum in late 2011.

 Dominion completed a 3D seismic survey in 2010 while further 2D and 3D surveys were acquired by Ophir in 2012.
 A number of prospects have been matured, including the giant Mlinzi channel complex in the east of the Block.
 The first well on the Block, Mlinzi Mbali-1, was completed at the end of 2013 and whilst it did not encounter live hydrocarbons it has provided valuable stratigraphic information from the deepest well drilled offshore Tanzania to date.

 Equatorial Guinea overview